The Bankrate promise

 1. Serve as a co-signer only for close friends or relatives

-The number one risk that comes with acting as a loan co-signer comes down to your credit health being on the line.
-It is wise to only assist a friend or family member who you trust.
-This should be someone with a consistent income who is financially stable.
-Simply, only sign off when you are confident the primary borrower will pay but just didn’t qualify due to their lack of financial history or age.
+A big risk that comes with acting as a loan co-signer is potential damage to your credit score.
+Ideally, you should only assist a friend or family member who you trust — someone with a consistent income who is financially stable.
+You need to be confident that the primary borrower will be able to pay but just didn’t qualify due to their lack of financial history or age.

 2. Make sure your name is on the vehicle title